moldis-group/pople/index.md

 The input file is a programmable python script.
 This facilitates the user to design inputs to perform composite tasks.
 The tutorials provide example input/output files for the following job types.
 1. Enthalpy of formation
 2. Atomization energy
-3. Ionization Potential (vertical and adiabatic)
+3. Ionization Potential
-4. Electron Affinity (vertical and adiabatic)
+4. Electron Affinity
 5. Proton Affinity
 6. Intermolecular Binding Energy